p-serna/Nanorods/README.md

 ## Getting started

-The scripts that follow the analysis protocol, explained in the manuscript, are aranged in Main_nanords.ipynb
+The scripts that follow the analysis protocol, explained in the manuscript, are aranged in mainvsNRs.ipynb